 International Student Enrollment

-Due to continued concerns regarding COVID-19 throughout the world, including Maine, inbound non-degree seeking international exchange programs for Fall of 2020 have been postponed.
+Due to continued concerns regarding COVID-19 throughout the world, including Maine, inbound non-degree seeking international exchange programs for spring of 2021 have been postponed.

-Each campus will be evaluating the possibility of welcoming inbound non-degree seeking students beyond fall of 2020.
+Each campus will be evaluating the possibility of welcoming inbound non-degree seeking students beyond spring of 2021.
 As part of this consideration, guidance from the CDC, U.S. Department of State, Maine regulations, and international education professional organizations will be weighed in the decision making process.